-Today’s mattress industry is saturated with all types of mattresses ranging from traditional, to hybrids, to air, and to every type of foam and latex under the sun.
+There are many different mattress types, ranging from traditional, to hybrid, to air, and to every type of foam and latex under the sun.
+Mattress type is determined by its invisible core, by mattress “engine”.
+The “engine” provides body with necessary support.
 Are these all necessary and what are the major differences?
 What makes one a better choice over the other?
-Here you will be educated on the different mattresses types, and the features and benefits of each.
+Here you will be educated on the different mattress types, and the features and benefits of each.

 Coil or Spring Mattress

 There are two types of spring mattresses — the Innerspring and the Individually Wrapped Coil System.
 This is a mattress type that uses coiled steel at its foundation for body support.
 Both incorporate springs at the core of the unit to absorb the weight of a resting body.
 Proper spring support balances weight distribution and pushes back against the body to hold the spine in healthy alignment.
 Both types are measured by coil density, that is, the gauge and/or ply of the coil, or how many springs are in the mattress, which may or may not include the edge support.
 So, these numbers may be skewed.

 An innerspring coil mattress, the oldest mattress construction, uses the classic “Bonnell” coils and has an hour-glass shaped design tied together with a steel helical coil.
 This construction transfers weight across the bed.
 It has a foam edge support for greater sleeping surface so you can sleep with legs and arms hanging off the mattress without feeling as though you are falling off.
 Soft upholstery layers encase spring support systems and provide insulation and cushioning.
 This is a more cost effective way of producing a mattress.
 However, this technique provides for a very “bouncy” mattress with overall support, instead of “specific” support.